sadieiq694/software-mini-project/README.md

 * **SSO login**: Secure login through Google
 * **Daily symptom tracker**: Users can fill out a survey once daily detailing their COVID-19 symptoms.
 * **User dashboard**: This is the home page of our application.
-It shows data specific to the user (past symptom survey results, compliance status) as well as regional COVID data from https://covid19api.com/.
+It shows data specific to the user (past symptom survey results, compliance status) as well as regional (Massachusetts) COVID data from https://covid19api.com/.
 * **Admin dashboard**: shows community data to privileged users.

 We use Firebase to host our application.
 View it at https://covid-attestation.web.app/